Study in the USA

 The M-1 visa is issued to students who are enrolled in vocational or non-academic study programs.
 With this visa, students are not allowed to work part-time, whether on-campus or off-campus, while in the U.S.

-- Why should students Choose the USA?
+Why Should Students Choose the USA?

 Career Opportunities

 U.S. universities and colleges often assist students in securing internships, providing valuable market experience and globally recognized certificates that enhance career prospects.
 Professors at these institutions are also available for discussions and debates, offering valuable advice and career counseling.
+Additionally, career fairs and seminars are frequently organized, featuring guest speakers from well-established firms.
+These events provide students with opportunities to build professional connections and expand their networks.

 Job Opportunities